Nordschwaben, Hunzelbachtal and Hohe Flum

 (S/E) From the car park, take the small tarmac road which has been adapted for pedestrians and cyclists and runs alongside the road leading to Nordschwaben.
 At the end of the path, first turn right then left to reach Schopfheimer Strasse.

-(1) Follow this street, which turns sharply right at the sign for “Nordschwaben Oberdorf”, then left 50 metres further on, and cross the village until you reach the junction of Schopfheimer Strasse with Im Brünnle and Seegrundweg.
+(1) Follow this street, which turns at a right angle; turn right at the sign for “Nordschwaben Oberdorf, then left 50 metres further on and cross the village until you reach the junction of Schopfheimer Strasse with Im Brünnle and Seegrundweg.

 (2) Turn left and follow the Skulpturenweg (Sculpture Trail).
 Six sculptures by local artists line the path.
 You will come to a chapel: the Mauriziuskapelle.